Retford: Historians

 John Shadrach Piercy was born in Rillington, near Malton, North Yorkshire, and moved to Retford in 1822 to teach at the National School (a school that traditionally had strong links with St Swithun's church) on Grove Street.
 While living in Retford, Piercy wrote The History of Retford in the County of Nottingham (1828).
 This is an important work because it contains references to material that has subsequently been lost.
 Jones & Co Solicitors hold the Piercy Manuscript.

 Robert Thoroton was a physician and country gentleman who published a history of Nottinghamshire in 1667 entitled The Antiquities of Nottinghamshire.
 In 1796 a new edition was published by John Throsby (1740–1803), who added an additional volume.
 Retford is mentioned in Volume 3. pp. 274–280.

-Dr Barry J. Biggs (1932-2003) was born in Leicester, graduating from Leicester University with a degree in history, followed by a teaching diploma from Durham and a PhD from Nottingham University.
-He taught at Darwen Grammar School 1956-61, then at Wesley College, Ibadan, Nigeria 1961-63, followed by Eaton Hall Training College, Retford 1963-80.
-He was the prolific author of over 26 books on the history of methodism and local history, including 'Looking at old Retford' (1968), 'The Story of the Methodists of Retford and District' (1970) and 'The lost windmills of Retford' (1978).
+Dr Barry J. Biggs (1932–2003) was born in Leicester, graduating from Leicester University with a degree in history, followed by a teaching diploma from Durham and a PhD from the University of Nottingham.
+He taught at Darwen Grammar School (1956–61), then at Wesley College, Ibadan, Nigeria (1961–63), followed by Eaton Hall Training College, Retford (1963–80).
+He was the prolific author of over 26 books on the history of methodism and local history, including Looking at old Retford (1968), The Story of the Methodists of Retford and District (1970) and The lost windmills of Retford (1978).